 - An episode of The Transformers has a Godzilla (1998) poster in the background.
 Reversing this, an episode of Transformers Masterforce, Shuta compares Ginrai to Superman.

-- In an episode of The Simpsons in which a new comic shop opens, Lisa is revealed to be a fan of The Adventures of Tintin and Astérix.
+- In an episode of The Simpsons in which a new comic shop opens, Lisa is revealed to be a fan of Tintin and Astérix.
 Previous episodes referenced Mr. Bean and Hello Kitty.

 - Megas XLR is pretty much one big Shout Out to the various anime that has made it to North America over the years, from Captain Harlock to Sailor Moon, and even some that haven't, such as Mobile Suit Victory Gundam.

 - Ben10: a Holiday Special featured three kids from Naruto: Konohamaru, Udon, and Noegi.

 - Transformers Animated director Derrick Wyatt cited ABC Warriors as his biggest influence in character design.
 He also said that Dirt Boss was based on the Lagann of Tengen Toppa Gurren Lagann.

 - In one episode of Batman: The Brave and the Bold, Blue Beetle manifests a gigantic drill and holds it over his head in Gurren Lagann's trademark pose.

 - In one sequence in an episode of Codename: Kids Next Door, Numbuh Four and the Delightful Kids fight over a package as Goku and Frieza, respectively.
 The whole scene parodies the frequent transformation sequences, as when the Delightful Kids transform into a bigger, uglier, and more ferocious monster, Numbuh Four goes Super Saiyan....and only his hair grew longer.